Cynthia Jones

 Period: 18th Century Gothic, 19th Century Gothic, 20th Century Gothic, 21st Century Gothic

-Genres and Media: Fiction, Film and TV, Comics and Graphic Novels, Poetry, Theatre and Performance, Tourism and Travel
+Genres and Media: Fiction, Film and TV, Theatre and Performance, Tourism and Travel

 Email: cynthiajones1@weber.edu